sbents/flu-scenario-modeling-hub/previous-rounds/README_round2.md

     weekly outcomes on the last week of projections).

-All cumulative outcomes start at 0 at the start of projections, on Dec 4, 2022.
-This is similar to round 1 and 2.
-To facilitate comparison between our cumulative projections and CDC’s burden estimates, the coordination team will add CDC’s death estimates for the 9 weeks between Oct 2 and Dec 4 (weeks 40-48 of 2022) to the teams’ cumulative projections.
+All cumulative outcomes start at 0 at the start of projections, on Nov 13, 2022.
+This is similar to round 1.
+To facilitate comparison between our cumulative projections and CDC’s burden estimates, the coordination team will add HHS hospitalizations and CDC’s death estimates for the 6 weeks between Oct 2 and Nov 12 (weeks 40-45 of 2022) to the teams’ cumulative projections.
 This will be done as post-processing and these “full season estimates” will be displayed on the website and communicated to the public.

 **State-level variability**